TobiasNickel/tObservableJS/README.md

 ```
 In that way, you manage by yourselve, what kind of observer you program.
 One for everything, seperate for UI and communication or use them to store, restore information to local storage or implementing your businesslogic.

+## Additional Stuff
-With this thinks in your hand, you should be able to structure your Web-Appliacation.
+With this thinks in your hand so far, you should be able to structure and build Web-Appliacations.
 The first Web-Apps, that have been using tObservableJS, only has used the basic tobserver and impletmenten all UI Views by itself.

 ### on Node
 On node you can't need the HTML-Views so all the stuff is removed. using var tobserver = require('nodeTobserver.js'); you get the tobserver as it is on the browser.
 It has a Property .data, that is an empty object.
 It is the root-Object, but can be changed.